-Canadian officials ease wildfire evacuation orders in scenic British Columbia region
+Canada eases evacuation orders in B.C., makes progress on Yellowknife wildfire

 Those are just two of the 386 wildfires that authorities said are currently burning in Canada, which has seen a record number of wildfires this year.
 The fires have chased tens of thousands of people from their homes and also sent smoke into parts of the U.S.

-Officials in southern British Columbia were optimistic about the battle against wildfires that raged for days in the Okanagan Valley in threatening towns in the Kelowna area, a summer destination about 90 miles (150 kilometers) north of the U.S. border.
+Officials in southern British Columbia were optimistic about the battle against wildfires that raged for days in the Okanagan Valley, threatening towns in the Kelowna area, a summer destination about 90 miles (150 kilometers) north of the U.S. border.

 “I have to say that I really am beginning to feel that we are turning the corner here on this fire and a major measure of that is the rescinding of some evacuation orders,” West Kelowna Fire Chief Jason Brolund said.
 “I feel like we might be turning the corner a bit on the weather as well.”